TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Evaluation

 \subsection{Discussions on Countermeasures}

 We finally discuss possible countermeasures for our transfer learning-based membership inference attacks.

-Zou et al.~\cite{Zou_arXiv20} showed through experiments that an adversary who has black-box access to the target model $\fT$ (i.e., who can obtain only the target model's output upon an arbitrary input) cannot infer membership information about the source training dataset $\DStrain$.
-In Appendix~\ref{sec:defense}, we also show that the adversary who has black-box access to the target model $\fT$ cannot infer membership information about $\DStrain$ using the ImageNet dataset.
+Zou~\etal{}~\cite{Zou_arXiv20} considered a privacy attack against transfer learning, and showed through experiments that an adversary who has black-box access to the target model $\fT$ cannot infer membership information about the source training dataset $\DStrain$.
+In \cite{Hidano_arXiv20}, we also show that the adversary who has black-box access to the target model $\fT$ cannot infer membership information about $\DStrain$ using the ImageNet dataset.

-We argue that both those results and our results in Section~\ref{sec:evaluation} are important to understand the ``adequate'' level of protection in transfer learning across organizations (described in Section~\ref{sec:intro}).
+We argue that both those results, and our results in Section~\ref{sec:evaluation} are important to understand the ``adequate'' level of protection in transfer learning across organizations (described in Section~\ref{sec:intro}).
 Specifically, if a big company (or large hospital) $\cbig$ transfers a part of the source model $\gS$ to a small company (or small hospital) $\cstart$, then the small company $\cstart$ needs to sufficiently protect the transferred model $\gS$ so that the original parameters of $\gS$ are not leaked by $\cstart$.
 Otherwise, the risk of membership inference for $\DStrain$ would be increased by our transfer learning-based membership inference attacks.

 On the other hand, the small company $\cstart$ may allow third parties or end users to have black-box access to the trained target model $\fT$.
-In other words, $\cstart$ may provide a machine learning as a service (MLaaS) via a black-box API.
-In this case, the adversary who has black-box access to the target model $\fT$ cannot infer membership information about $\DStrain$, as shown in \cite{Zou_arXiv20} (and Appendix~\ref{sec:defense} in this paper) by experiments.
-Theoretical analysis or a formal proof that the membership information of the source model $\fS$ is not leaked by the output of $\fT$ (after transfer learning) is left as future work.
+In other words, $\cstart$ may provide a machine learning as a service (MLaaS) via an API.
+In this case, the adversary who has black-box access to the target model $\fT$ cannot infer membership information about $\DStrain$, as shown in \cite{Zou_arXiv20,Hidano_arXiv20} only by experiments without theoretical guarantees.